iid2019/iddl/README.md

 #### Install `thop`

 > Attention: The `thop` package does not provide a conda distribution, thus this package must be installed vis pip.
-Pip dependencies are not listed in the conda environment file, which means that you need to install the `thop` package through pip even you create the conda environment from the environment file.
+Pip dependencies are not listed in the conda environment file, which means that you need to install the `thop` package through pip even if you create the conda environment from the environment file.

 ```shell
 $ pip install thop